-Khartoum is also only a few hours flight away from Nairobi, Dubai and Cairo.
+Khartoum is also only a few hours flight away to Nairobi, Dubai, Cairo and Addis.

 "Bringing a tween to Khartoum was one of the worries we mulled upon, what was there for him to do?
 There are no cinemas or play arenas.
 There aren’t much options, but surprisingly Thor has adjusted very well.
 He has enjoyed the play-dates and birthday parties he has attended, where he has actually PLAYED outdoors and had conversations with friends.
 My family enjoys exploring whatever country we are in.
 Annette has always been interested in Egyptian and Nubian history, seeing the Nubian pyramids was a thrill I had to grant her.
 We look forward to more road trips in this fascinating country."